mypocketgenius/pocket_genius/Planning Docs/12-22_fixed-palette-per-period.md

 ## Acceptance Criteria
 - [ ] Each time period uses a fixed gradient (no interpolation within period)
-- [ ] Colors change instantly when crossing period boundaries
+- [ ] Colors transition smoothly between periods via CSS (2s ease transition)
 - [ ] All 8 periods have distinct fixed palettes
 - [ ] Custom mode still locks to selected period's fixed palette
-- [ ] Cycle modes still work but with instant transitions
+- [ ] Cycle modes still work with smooth CSS transitions
 - [ ] Theme context still updates every 5 minutes
+- [ ] Minutes are completely ignored (not used in calculations)
+- [ ] Interpolation functions completely removed
 - [ ] Tests updated to reflect fixed palette behavior

-## Clarifying Questions
+## Clarifying Questions (Answered)
 1. Should transitions between periods be instant or have a brief fade?
-   - **Assumption**: Instant transitions (simpler, matches "fixed palette" requirement)
+   - **Answer**: Brief transition via CSS (already implemented in `theme-body.tsx` with `transition: 'background 2s ease'`)
+   - **Implementation**: CSS transitions handle smooth color changes automatically - no code changes needed

 2. Should we keep the interpolation functions for potential future use?
-   - **Assumption**: Keep functions but don't use them (for potential reversion or future features)
+   - **Answer**: Remove completely - this update fully replaces interpolation features

 3. Should custom mode still use minute=0 or can we ignore minutes entirely?
-   - **Assumption**: Ignore minutes entirely since we're using fixed palettes
+   - **Answer**: Ignore minutes entirely - not used anywhere in fixed palette system

 ## Minimal Approach
 1. Update `getSkyGradient()` to return fixed gradient based on period (no interpolation)